-Have you ever been laying down in your bed after hours, just about to drift away and fall asleep while suddenly your body decides that it has its own approach?
-It shakes you awake and right out of the blue, you start feeling your heart racing.
-If you’ve found yourself in this situation, rest assured that you’re not the only one and this is something a lot more common than you think.
+Have you ever been lying down in bed, just about to drift off to sleep when suddenly your body jerks you awake?
+Out of the blue, you’re startled by this involuntary twitching, and you can feel your heart racing.
+If you’ve found yourself in this situation before, rest assured that you’re not the only one, and this twitch is more common than you might think.

 What is Hypnic (Hypnagogic) Jerking?